 #2 He Doesn’t Recognize Your Needs or Others

-One of the most common symptoms of narcissism is a lack of empathy, they simply don’t have the ability to experience things from another persons perspective.
+One of the most common symptoms of narcissism is a lack of empathy, they simply can’t experience things from another person’s perspective.

-You could be sick in bed with a terrible flu, your brother will walk into your room and start talking about how marvellous his day was.
+You could be sick in bed with a terrible flu.
+Your brother will walk into your room and start talking about how marvelous his day was.

 Never once does he stop to ask how you are feeling.
-He then proceeds to go downstairs and make a cup of tea and doesn’t bother to make you one.
+He then proceeds to go downstairs, make a cup of tea, and doesn’t bother to make you one.

 Or, your relationship with your partner is going through a rocky patch, you go to your brother for advice, but instead, he hijacks the entire conversation and spends it talking about himself.

-When he gets tired of talking, he politely excuses himself and you are left sitting there advice less!
+When he gets tired of talking, he politely excuses himself, and you are left sitting their advice less!

 #3 He is Very Jealous of You